Anthonykts/Unit_Commitment_FlexDemand/README.md

 ## 🌟 Benefits of the General and Agnostic Approach

 - Applicability across multiple markets without detailed load information
 - Policy analysis capabilities: Suitable for system operators, regulators, or governments to evaluate the impact of flexible demand on market stability and social welfare
 - Educational and research tool: Ideal for teaching, research simulations, and scenario analysis

+---

 ## 📌 Model Overview

 The U.S. day-ahead electricity markets clear generation schedules and prices using a **unit commitment and economic dispatch framework**, where generators submit offers including energy prices, capacities, and operational constraints.
-The market clearing process determines which units are committed and their hourly dispatch to meet forecasted demand at minimum system cost.
+The market clearing process determines which units are committed and their hourly dispatch to meet forecasted demand at **minimum system cost**.

 To incorporate demand flexibility, the model allows part of the demand to be shifted across hours within the day, while maintaining **energy neutrality** (total daily consumption remains unchanged).
 This allows flexible loads to adapt their consumption to market conditions, providing potential cost savings, reduced peak loads, and increased social welfare.

+---

 ## 🔎 Key Elements